hs19980912/HLD/8. Messaging queues, brokers, Kafka SQS/readme.md

 - Always remember the nuances between Queueing and Braodcasting(Event streaming).
 - Event Streming(Kafka), vs Task processing(SQS)
+- Kafka doesnot support consumer retries, but SQS does.
+    - kafka has more detailed Main topic, Retry topic and DLQ topic.
 - SQS follows competing consumers model.
     - When multiple consumers listening to the same queue, only one of them receives the message.
     - Hence SQS is great for Parallel job processing.